Travel details

 Göreme Open-Air Museum

-The Göreme Open-Air Museum is a UNESCO World Heritage site where churches carved out of rock are scattered.
+The Göreme Open-Air Museum is a UNESCO World Heritage site where a group of rock-cut churches are scattered.

 Inside, well-preserved frescoes remain, allowing you to feel the spirit of early Christianity.